microsoft/language-server-protocol/_specifications/specification-3-16.md

 Token types are looked up by index, so a `tokenType` value of `1` means `tokenTypes[1]`.
 Since a token type can have n modifiers, multiple token modifiers can be set by using bit flags, so a `tokenModifier` value of `3` is first viewed as binary `0b00000011`, which means `[tokenModifiers[0], tokenModifiers[1]]` because bits 0 and 1 are set.

-There are different way how the position of a token can be expressed in a file.
+There are different ways how the position of a token can be expressed in a file.
 Absolute positions or relative positions.
 The protocol for the token format `relative` uses relative positions, because most tokens remain stable relative to each other when edits are made in a file.
 This simplifies the computation of a delta if a server supports it.
 So each token is represented using 5 integers.
 A specific token `i` in the file consists of the following array indices:

 - at index `5*i`   - `deltaLine`: token line number, relative to the previous token
 - at index `5*i+1` - `deltaStart`: token start character, relative to the previous token (relative to 0 or the previous token's start if they are on the same line)
 - at index `5*i+2` - `length`: the length of the token.
-A token cannot be multiline.
 - at index `5*i+3` - `tokenType`: will be looked up in `SemanticTokensLegend.tokenTypes`.
 We currently ask that `tokenType` < 65536.
 - at index `5*i+4` - `tokenModifiers`: each set bit will be looked up in `SemanticTokensLegend.tokenModifiers`

+Whether a token can span multiple lines is defined by the client capability `multilineTokenSupport`.
+The client capability `overlappingTokenSupport` defines whether tokens can overlap each other.

-Lets look at a concrete example for encoding a file with 3 tokens in a number array.
+Lets look at a concrete example which uses single line tokens without overlaps for encoding a file with 3 tokens in a number array.
 We start with absolute positions to demonstrate how they can easily be transformed into relative positions:

 ```typescript
 { line: 2, startChar:  5, length: 3, tokenType: "property",